-1. If a percolation test is needed, as determined by EHS, the applicant shall submit a percolation test and design (see Appendix I of this LAMP for current percolation test procedures) as performed by Qualified Professional with experience in onsite wastewater disposal.
+1. If a percolation test is needed, as determined by EHD, the applicant shall submit a percolation test and design (see Appendix I of this LAMP for current percolation test procedures) as performed by Qualified Professional with experience in onsite wastewater disposal.
 In some cases, at the discretion of the EHD, a new percolation test may not be needed at (e.g., if the EHD certified a prior test during the subdivision or lot split process, and more recent information raises no new concerns or issues).
 Percolation test design approvals from EHD are valid for one year.
 A percolation test may be required when: - No previous EHD approved percolation test was provided for the lot or parcel; - Grading or other soil disturbance has occurred in the proposed OWTS location; - The system is being shifted out of a previously tested area; or - An OWTS other than a system previously considered is being proposed.
 2. Submit an application including: - An application form as provided by EHD, - A site plan of the proposed disposal system (3 copies) (see Plot Plan Section below) 3.
 Obtain onsite EHD approval of the proposed OWTS by providing soil profiles and flagged location of OWTS components.
 Additionally, a minimum of two (2) soil profiles is required for each OWTS system.
 The Qualified Professional must support their express conclusion that the highest anticipated groundwater elevation will not encroach upon the minimum separation (see groundwater separation requirements later in this Chapter) from the bottom of the proposed OWTS.
-The supporting data shall include, but not be limited to, data on the site's topography, soils, geology, basin studies, hydro geologic studies, and groundwater-monitoring data from the onsite and offsite observation wells through a normal rainfall year 4.
-Conduct any required percolation tests and submit the results to the EHD.
+The supporting data shall include, but not be limited to, data on the site's topography, soils, geology, basin studies, hydro geologic studies, and groundwater-monitoring data from the onsite and offsite observation wells through a normal rainfall year.
+4. Conduct any required percolation tests and submit the results to the EHD.

 5. After review, if it appears likely that the proposed OWTS can be permitted at the site, EHD will provide an approval for the application and plot plan.
 The approved application form expires after one year.

 EHD may require additional testing before providing this approval.
-In some cases, this additional testing will include depth to groundwater measurements during a normal average rainfall year, delaying EHD approval for a year or more.
-During periods of below normal average rainfall, or after periods of drought where there has not yet been sufficient ground water recharge, the absence of groundwater in soil profile excavations in areas where groundwater is suspect may not mean that approval to issue a septic tank permit can be granted.
-It may be necessary for EHD and the Qualified Professional to utilize alternative measures such as observation of the highest extent of soil mottling identified in the soil profiles or monitoring groundwater with the installation of piezometer(s) during wet weather periods.
+During periods of below normal average rainfall, or after periods of drought where there has not yet been sufficient ground water recharge, the absence of groundwater in soil profile excavations in areas where groundwater is suspect may delay the issuance of an approved septic tank permit.
+The EHD and a Qualified Professional may be able to utilize alternative measures such as observation of the highest extent of soil mottling identified in the soil profiles or monitoring groundwater with the installation of piezometer(s) during wet weather periods.
 Monitoring, if required, must be conducted during the course of an average or above average annual rainfall year and during the months of the highest anticipated groundwater (usually April, May, June) (Wet Weather Testing).
 If groundwater has been documented to rise to a level that would violate the requirements of the RWQCB, a permit for the OWTS will not be issued.